 Step 3: Go through all your pages

-Spend a little time and check your top performing pages (1) and their queries (2) in long-term this could help to save a lot of your traffic.
+Spend a little time and check your top-performing pages (1) and their queries (2), in the long-term this could help to save a lot of your traffic.

 So if that’s not your site – chances are you have nothing to worry about.